kai2nenobu/chocolatey-packages/font-hackgen/README.md

 If the installation or update of this package fails, it may be for the following reasons.

-- HakuGen is already installed.
+- HackGen is already installed.
-- Some applications are using HakuGen.
+- Some applications are using HackGen.

 Remove the HackGen or close any applications that use HackGen before trying to install or update the package.
 If you have a problem about this package, please visit [the package repository](https://github.com/kai2nenobu/chocolatey-packages/) and post a issue.